amplitude/amplitude-docs/content/collections/web_experiment/en/implementation.md

 Amplitude's Shopify App enables Amplitude Analytics, Experiment, and Session Replay on your Shopify site.

 {{partial:admonition type="warning" heading="Shopify and flickering"}}
-The method Shopify uses to loads scripts on Shopify sites with web experiments to flicker.
+The method Shopify uses to loads scripts on Shopify sites with Web Experiments to flicker.
 To avoid this, add the [asyncronous web script with the anti-flicker snippet](#async-script-with-anti-flicker-snippet) to your `theme.liquid` file.
 {{/partial:admonition}}

 ### Tag managers

 Tag managers, like Google Tag Manager load scripts asynchronously, which causes flickering.
-Tag managers can be a good way to start using the visual editor to create variants in parallel if adding the Web experiment script takes time.
+Tag managers can be a good way to start using the visual editor to create variants in parallel if adding the Web Experiment script takes time.
 Amplitude recommends against using tag managers in production.